Background

 Cause

-The system running the backups has one or more extended partitions containing one or more logical drives within – eg drive E in the screenshot below.
+The system running the backups has one or more extended partitions containing one or more logical drives, e.g. drive E in the image below.

-Older style Master Boot Record (MBR) disks were limited to only 4 partitions per disk, whereas modern GUID Partition Table (GPT) disks are limited to 128.
+Older-style Master Boot Record (MBR) disks were limited to only four partitions per disk, whereas modern GUID Partition Table (GPT) disks are limited to 128.

-Using an extended partition allows users to have more than 4 addressable drives on an MBR disk to meet application needs.
+Using an extended partition allows users to have more than four addressable drives on an MBR disk to meet application needs.

-For example, on an SQL server they might benefit from SQL database being located on E:\ and the logs being located on F:\ where both are physical different disks or disk arrays.
+For example, on an SQL server they might benefit from an SQL database being located on E:\ and the logs on F:\, where E and F are different physical disks or disk arrays.

 On a virtualised server, there is little benefit to splitting application functionality across multiple drive letters where the underlying disk hardware would locate them all in the same place.